 This symbol comprises an old-fashioned oil can with a drop of oil.
 It means you have low oil pressure, or the oil in your system is too hot.

-Low tyre pressure warning light
+Low tyre pressure car warning lights

 This is a bulging tyre symbol with an exclamation mark.
 It appears on some cars when tyre pressure is low.

-Anti-lock brake system (ABS) warning light
+Anti-lock brake system (ABS) car warning lights

 This shows as "ABS" in a yellow circle with bracketing on either side.
 If it comes on, it means your ABS is not working as it should.
 However, you can still use your brakes - but you won't have the assistance of ABS.
 If it appears alongside the brake warning light, stop somewhere safe and call your breakdown recovery provider.